 Open source VPN clients like OpenVPN GUI and Viscosity get the job done, but at the cost of a more lengthy setup process, and the possibility of more time consumed in the form of manual upgrades in the future.
 That’s why we recommend sticking with your VPN provider’s app.

 If, however, your VPN provider doesn’t make an app for your particular device, or you’d prefer to set up your own VPN server in the cloud, it’s good to know that dependable open source VPN clients will always be available as a backup.
 Need help choosing a VPN app from a provider you can trust?
-Check out our roundup of the best VPN services of 2018.
+Check out our roundup of the best VPN services.

 Are you a pro?
 Subscribe to our newsletter